ckeditor/ckeditor4/tests/plugins/tableselection/manual/focusafteraddednewrow.md

 * The focus is outside the editor.

-3. Repeat above steps for different combinations like: adding cells, moving focus backwards etc.
+3. Repeat above steps for inline editor and different combinations, like: adding cells, moving focus backwards etc.